paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-08-24-material_thinking.md

 The centrepiece of the games was the highly original and beautifully symbolic [Olympic Cauldron][4], so I was excited to see the scale model featured in the Heatherwick exhibit.
 Until this point, I hadn’t made the link between this studio, lead by Thomas Heatherwick, and other objects I’ve long admired.
 From [East Beach Cafe][5] in Littlehampton to the [UK Pavilion][6] at the Shanghai Expo; from [London’s new bus][7] to the short-lived [<cite>B of the Bang</cite>][8] sculpture in Manchester, this small studio is responsible for a huge range of wonderfully imaginative creations.

-{% include 'figure' with '/images/2012/08/material_thinking/seed_cathedral.jpg'
+{% render 'figure' with '/images/2012/08/material_thinking/seed_cathedral.jpg'
   caption: 'The UK ‘Seed Cathedral’ Pavilion for the Shanghai Expo held in 2010.'
 %}